Kriegel/BeautyOfPower/README.md

 ## Description

-I an developing this Module to prettify PowerShell sourcecode, downloaded from the Internet.
+I am developing this Module to prettify PowerShell sourcecode, downloaded from the Internet.
 I am a german resident, we germans have imbibe word casing from first day of writing.
 Many coders in the world, do not care about correct casing, this has itched me so much, that i have started to develop this Module. (even though I am very bad in grammar)